A Class of Multi-particle Reinforced Interacting Random Walks: Proof of Theorem

-It is easy to check that $p=(U,U)$ is a critical point of the vector field $F$, i.e. $F(p)=0$.
-After the following definition, we will classify what type of critical point it is.
-Let $T$ be the linear approximation to $F$ near a critical point $p$ so that $F(p+w)=T(w)+O(|w|^2)$, then
+The rest of this section is to verify that our $z(n)$ in (\ref{main random process}) falls into the setting of Theorem \ref{unstableanalysis} with $p=(U,U)$.
+First it is easy to check that $p$ is a critical point of the vector field $F$ in (\ref{definition F, part 1}), i.e. $F(U,U)=0$.
+After introducing the following definition, we will show $p$ is a linearly unstable critical point.

-\begin{definition} If all the eigenvalues of $T$ have strictly negative real part, $p$ is called an attracting point; if some eigenvalues of $T$ have strictly positive real part, $p$ is called an unstable critical point. \end{definition}
+\begin{definition} Let $T$ be the linear approximation to some vector field $F$ near a critical point $p$ so that $F(p+w)=T(w)+O(|w|^2)$, then \begin{enumerate}[(a)] \item If all the eigenvalues of $T$ have strictly negative real part, $p$ is called an attracting point. \item If some eigenvalues of $T$ have strictly positive real part, $p$ is called an unstable critical point. \end{enumerate} \end{definition}